zechlau14/zechlau14.github.io/projects/heartbreaker.md

   These represent items that you are carrying in hand or on an easily accessible part of your body, such as a lasso hanging from your belt, the quiver for your bow, or an arming sword in its sheath by your side.
 These can be accessed at any time.

 * 6 Body Slots
   These represent items worn on your person, such as any armor or headwear.
-Your regular clothes do not count towards these slots.
-Each piece of armor that you wear gives you a +1 to your Armor bonus, but a -1 penalty to your Move bonus.
+Regular clothes do not count towards these.
+Each piece of armor worn gives a +1 to your Armor bonus and to your Encumberance.
   If you do not wear full armor, you may use these slots to store other objects if you can justify wearing them on your person.
-Slots used in this manner will also cause a -1 Move penalty.
+Getting these items ready for use requires at least one combat turn.
+Each slot used in this manner contributes 1 to your Encumberance.

-* 8 Backpack Slots
+* 9 Backpack Slots
   These represent items carried in a backpack.
 Getting these items out requires at least one combat turn.
   6 slots fit well in the backpack.
-But you can overstuff the backpack with an extra two slots -- each of these slots used causes a -1 Move penalty.
+But you can overstuff the backpack with an extra three slots -- each of these slots used causes a -1 Move penalty.

-Note: If you reach -5 Move, you are too encumbered and can only move slowly.

 An Inventory Slot can contain